Verdra Rules · v0.1

 B.2.4 Quantity tolerance

 Delivery of a quantity that deviates from the agreed quantity by more than the contractual tolerance.
-Where no tolerance is specified, a 2 percent tolerance is presumed.
+Where no tolerance is specified, a 2 percent tolerance is presumed; this default reflects industry-typical practice in commercial supply contracts and is rebuttable by evidence of contrary industry custom or course of dealing between the parties.
 Blanket purchase orders are assessed against the cumulative commitment, not against single-release quantities, unless the contract expressly ties tolerance to releases.

 B.2.5 Pricing / settlement discrepancy